Rockwell Commander 112: New versions

 In 1974, after 123 production aircraft had been built, a number of improvements were made to the 112, producing the 112A.
-The doors were fixed by replacing them with new aluminum units, which added still more weight, but had the added benefit of making the cabin quieter.
-The wing was redesigned internally with increased fuel capacity and a 100 lb increase in maximum takeoff weight (MTOW) to 2,650 lb; After another 30 112s were built, Rockwell offered an option for increased fuel capacity (68 US gallon vs. 48 gallon standard tanks).
+The doors were fixed by replacing them with new aluminum units, which added still more weight, but had the benefit of making the cabin quieter.
+The wing was redesigned internally with increased fuel capacity and a 100 lb increase in maximum takeoff weight (MTOW) to 2,650 lb.
+After another 30 112s were built, Rockwell offered an option for increased fuel capacity (68 US gallon vs. 48 gallon standard tanks).

 The 1976 Commander line introduced two new models, the Commander 112TC with a turbocharged engine of 210 hp and MTOW of 2,850 lb, and the Commander 114 with a six-cylinder Lycoming IO-540 engine of 260 hp.
 The 112TC had a significantly improved cruise speed of 160 knots when flying at higher altitudes, as high as 20000 feet, which was aided by a 32 inch increase in wingspan.
 However, the low climb performance made this useful only on long trips where the climb time was not a serious issue.
 In comparison, the 114 offered a far better powerplant for the airframe, providing roughly the same cruise speed as the 112TC but at lower altitudes, and the extra power giving it far better climb performance.

-In 1977 the wing span stretch of the TC model was applied to the base 112 to produce the 112B.
+In 1977, the wing span stretch of the TC model was applied to the base 112 to produce the 112B.
 This allowed the 112B's maximum takeoff weight to rise to 2800 lbs, giving it a respectable useful load of 1000 lbs.
 Production of the 112B ended in 1979, while the 112TC was further upgraded with a 50 lbs maximum weight increase and minor detail changes.
 The major change was a complete makeover of the avionics suite with a three-axis autopilot, producing the 112TCA "Alpine".
 This offered little more performance than the original 112TC, and was more expensive than similar offerings from other companies.
 A smaller set of upgrades, notably a three-bladed propeller and a slightly raised maximum takeoff weight of 3250 lbs, produced the 114A "Gran Turismo".
-The 112TCA and 114A remained in production until 1980, when Rockwell shut down the production line with about 1,000 examples of the different models being delivered.
+The 112TCA and 114A remained in production until 1980, when Rockwell shut down the production line with about 1,000 examples of the different models having been delivered.